German COVID panel to give advice by Christmas as cases ease

 Senior officials on Tuesday criticized protesters who clashed with police, with Bavaria's governor insisting that the lockdown measures for unvaccinated people had contributed significantly to the reduction in case numbers.

-“Nine out of ten infections are till taking place due to unvaccinated people, and omicron will only make this worse,” Markus Soeder said.
+“Nine out of ten infections are still taking place due to unvaccinated people, and omicron will only make this worse,” Markus Soeder said.

 Soeder praised Bayern Munich midfielder Joshua Kimmich for saying he planned to get vaccinated against the coronavirus after refusing to do so earlier and then falling sick with COVID-19.